-Elements of Art and Principles of Design Interactive Fan Bundle
+Elements of Art and Principles of Design Booklets

 Let’s be real.
 Teaching the elements of art and principles of design to elementary and middle school kids can be boring.
 Not to mention challenging to recall, if art is only once a week.
 Worksheets are not inspiring or engaging, either.